m-lab/website/_pages/faq.md

 The web100 NDT client reported "jitter", which was actually an estimate calculated on the client side as "MaxRTT - MinRTT".

 ndt5 does not report jitter.
-We removed it due to avoid confusion.
+We removed it to avoid confusion.

 ndt7 will provide the Round Trip Time Variation (RTTVar), [as defined in the Linux kernel](https://github.com/torvalds/linux/blob/master/include/uapi/linux/tcp.h#L245){:target="_blank"}.
-This measures round trip time variance, which is frequently what people mean when they ask for jitter.
+This measures round trip time variation, which is frequently what people mean when they ask for jitter.

 ## How do I report issues with M-Lab tests?
 {:.no_toc}